-At Heathland School we have small academic focused classes within a busier wider school.
+At Heathland School we have small academic-focused classes.
 This means our learners get the benefit of focused teaching whilst being able to socialise with the broader Heathland Family.
 We find that our learners are able to develop relationships with other pupils of a variety of ages.
 The result?
-Our learners have a confident social demeanour and gain the best Academic results possible.
+Our learners have a confident social demeanour and gain the best academic results possible.
 We found the below article that summed this up brilliantly.
 Here is a recent study:-

 Let’s compare two classes.
 In terms of teacher ability, student levels, and student behaviour, they are essentially identical.
 The only difference is that one class has 6-10 students and the other has 30.
 Which class would you want to teach?
 Which class is better for the students?
 The smaller one is the obvious answer, but do you know exactly why?
 Here are the 10 reasons why smaller class size is so important:

 1. More one-on-one time.